pgRouting/pgrouting/src/max_flow/doc/pgr_pushRelabel.rst

    Here is a sample of the kind of information in this section:

 The main characterics are:
   - Calculates the flow/residual capacity for each edge.
+In the output, edges with zero flow are omitted.
   - The maximum flow through the graph can be calculated by aggregation on source/sink.
   - Returns nothing if source and sink are the same.
   - Running time: :math:`O( V ^ 3)`